 During the crisis, it’s been challenging to maintain volume in sales, and shifting insurance marketing budgets has been the solution.
 Expanding affinity relationships with insurance technology companies has been the antidote to the lost volume due to social distancing.

-Whereas insurance agents have seen a decline in sales since the pandemic began, insurtech companies have seen the greatest harvest yet.
-For many agents I work with, the solution has been to place their marketing budget in technology-driven lead generation.
+Whereas insurance agents have seen a decline in sales since the pandemic began, insurance technology companies have seen the greatest harvest yet.
+For many agents we work with at Solution, the solution has been to place their marketing budget in technology-driven lead generation.
 Some agents are finding there’s no better way to do it, pandemic or no pandemic.